I thought about a Mini-FOX configuration to start small with the NVIDIA FOX Blueprint

 Factory Manager Agent for the entire plant Lightweight Supervisor Agent for 1 line

-Large-scale local inference on DGX Station Distribute across DGX Spark, PC GPU, AWS Bedrock, EC2 GPU
+Large-scale local inference on DGX Station Distribute across DGX Spark, PC GPU, AWS Bedrock, and EC2 GPU

-Automated retraining and production rollout Keep it to a retraining candidate queue with human review
+Automated retraining and production update Keep to a retraining candidate queue with human review

-Personally, I think this breakdown is the most realistic approach.
-With factory-facing AI, the first hurdle isn't "connecting everything" — it's whether you can capture even one event that the shop floor is truly struggling with.
-Setting up many specialized agents in parallel from the start dramatically increases the difficulty of both operations and data collection.
+Personally, I think this way of carving things out is the most realistic approach.
+With AI for manufacturing, the first hurdle is whether you can capture one event that the shop floor is truly struggling with, rather than "connecting everything."
+If you stand up many specialized agents in parallel from the start, the difficulty of operations and data collection jumps dramatically all at once.

-The Minimum Configuration for Mini-FOX Starts with Event Generation
+The Minimal Configuration of Mini-FOX Starts with Event Capture

-The minimum configuration for Mini-FOX involves converting video and sensor data into events before passing them to an LLM or VLM.
-To get a feel for the overall picture, let me put up the full diagram first.
+The minimal configuration of Mini-FOX follows a flow where video and sensor data are converted into events before being passed to an LLM or VLM.
+To get a feel for the overall picture, let me lay out the full diagram first.

 One thing I want to emphasize here is: don't send every frame to the VLM.
-Streaming video directly to a VLM quickly becomes painful in terms of both inference cost and bandwidth.
-Instead, the approach is to thin out frames at the edge, use lightweight detection and rule evaluation to generate events only for anomaly candidates, and then have the LLM or VLM produce situation descriptions, possible causes, and next verification actions for those events.
+If you stream video directly into a VLM, inference costs and bandwidth will quickly become burdensome.
+The approach is to first thin out frames at the edge, convert only anomaly candidates into events using lightweight detection or rule judgment, and then have the LLM or VLM produce situation descriptions, candidate causes, and next verification actions for those events.

 As a concrete example of an event JSON, let me show a case where a cart was left unattended in an aisle.
-The idea is to format the detector output directly into JSON and pass it to the reasoning side.
+The idea is to format the detector's output directly as JSON and pass it to the reasoning side.

 {